raisely/cli/README.md

 ## Commands

 - `raisely init` - start a new Raisely project, authenticate and sync your campaigns
 - `raisely update` - update local copies of styles and components from the API
 - `raisely create [name]` - create a new custom component, optionally add the component name to the command (otherwise you will be asked for one)
 - `raisely start` - starts watching for and uploading changes to styles and components
+- `raisely deploy` - deploy your local code to Raisely
+- `raisely local` - work locally on a Raisely campaign without syncing changes up

 ## CI/CD Usage